epomatti/az-data-services/README.md

     --name Adfv2CopyExertnalFileToLake --factory-name adf-databoss
 ```

-### Databricks
+## 🧰 Configure the Databricks cluster

-The Azure setup will automatically generate the `databricks/.auto.tfvars` file to configure Databricks.
+The previous Azure run should have created the `databricks/.auto.tfvars` file to configure Databricks.

-Apply the data bricks configuration:
+Apply the Databricks configuration:

-> 💡 You need to login to Databricks once before running this
+> 💡 You need to login to Databricks once before running this command.

 ```sh
 terraform -chdir="databricks" init
 terraform -chdir="databricks" apply -auto-approve
 ```

+Check the workspace files and run the test notebooks and make sure that connectivity is complete.

 - [] Private endpoints